In this post, we will discuss how you can sort and filter the data of a table.

 So first of all, I sort Area column, click on the Filter button and choose Sort A to Z option, then sort List Price column, click on the Filter button, and choose “Sort Smallest to Largest” option, and finally sort Agent column, in the Filter button, choose “Sort A to Z” option.
 This is how you can sort multiple columns.

 There is another way you can sort multiple columns.
 Click on any Filter Button, move your mouse over “Sort by Color” option, then click Custom Sort.
-Sort dialog box appears.
+A sort dialog box appears.

-As I want to sort Total three columns and in the dialog box, you can sort only one column.
+As I want to sort Total of three columns and in the dialog box, you can sort only one column.
 I have to add two more levels.
-So, I add two more levels clicking twice on the “Add Level” button.
-In the Sort dialog box, the most significant column comes first, and then the next significant column and finally the least significant column.
+So, I add two more levels by clicking twice on the “Add Level” button.
+In the Sort dialog box, the most significant column comes first, and then the next significant column, and finally the least significant column.

 Then I want to sort List Price, Sort On Values, okay, Order Smallest to Largest, I want to change it, select Largest to Smallest.
 Finally, I want to sort Area column, Sort on Values, okay, Order A to Z, okay.
 You can up your level, you can down your level.
 Just select the Level, click on this Up arrow, again click on the Down arrow.
 You can copy level and you can delete level.
 Click on the Options button.
 The Sort Options dialog box appears with More Options.
 You can make your sorting Case Sensitive, and you can change the Orientation.
 Click OK, and click OK.
 You see the three columns have been sorted according to the criteria.

 Okay, let’s now discuss how you can filter a table.